MicrosoftDocs/minecraft-creator/creator/Reference/Content/ParticlesReference/ParticleEffectEvents.md

   ]
 },

-// Fields for a particlar event.
+// Fields for a particular event.
 Note that any of the above nodes can have events inserted into their blocks.
 "event_subpart": {
     "particle_effect": {
       // identifier of the effect